Add TikTok Pixel to a Link

 Get your TikTok Pixel code

-Log in to TikTok Ads Manager and go to Assets → Events → Web Events.
-Create a new pixel or use an existing one.
-Copy the pixel base code.
+In TikTok Ads Manager, go to Assets → Events → Web Events and copy the full pixel base code.

 Click on this section to reveal the code input boxes.